cdpxe/WendzelNNTPd/docs/docs/install.md

 ## Linux/*nix/BSD from source

-To install WendzelNNTPd from source you can either [download the provided archive file of a stable version (e.g., *v-2.x.y.tar.gz*)](https://sourceforge.net/projects/wendzelnntpd/files/) and extract it or you can [clone the current WendzelNNTPd development repository](https://github.com/cdpxe/WendzelNNTPd).
+To install WendzelNNTPd from source you can either [download the provided archive file of a stable version (e.g., *v-2.x.y.tar.gz*)](https://sourceforge.net/projects/wendzelnntpd/files/) and extract it[^1] or you can [clone the current WendzelNNTPd development repository](https://github.com/cdpxe/WendzelNNTPd).
 Afterwards, run `./configure`.
 Please note that configure indicates missing libraries and packages that you may first need to install using the package system of your operating system.